rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/how-to-create-an-eks-cluster-in-AWS-using-terraform/ReadMe.md

 #### 4. Install eksctl

-You can install eksctl by following the [official guide] (https://eksctl.io/).
+You can install eksctl by following the official guide:
+(https://eksctl.io/).

 For example, to install eksctl on Windows, you can use Chocolatey: